The Fame: Background and development

 While establishing herself as an artist and working her way up through the New York underground club scene, Lady Gaga released her debut studio album, The Fame.
 Speaking about the title and concept of the album, Gaga explained: "The Fame is about how anyone can feel famous. ...
 Pop culture is art.
 It doesn't make you cool to hate pop culture, so I embraced it and you hear it all over The Fame.
 But, it's a sharable fame.
 I want to invite you all to the party.
 I want people to feel a part of this lifestyle."
 Gaga stated in an interview with MTV UK that she had been working on the album for two and a half years and completed half of it during the first week of January 2008.
 As well as writing the lyrics, Gaga worked on the melodies and synth work of the album, with record producer RedOne.
 According to Gaga, the first track "Just Dance" is a joyous, heart-themed song, which appeals to people going through tough times in their life.
-"LoveGame", the second track, was inspired by Gaga's sexual crush on a stranger in a night club to whom she said, "I wanna ride on your disco stick".
+"LoveGame", the second track, was inspired by Gaga's sexual attraction on a stranger in a night club to whom she said, "I wanna ride on your disco stick".
 It was written in four minutes based on the disco stick hook.
 "Paparazzi" has been interpreted with different meanings.
 However Gaga explained in an interview with About.com, that the song was inspired by her struggles and hunger for fame and love.
 Essentially a love song, "Paparazzi" dealt with enticing the media and asked the question, whether one can have both fame and love.